 Our site speed audit showed a score of 57/100 for mobile and 65/100 for desktop.

 Here are some of the changes we did to get down to a two-second loading time for most pages:

 - Switched hosting companies (this alone got us down to 3-4 seconds)

 - Replaced 3 WordPress plugins with faster alternatives

 - Started leveraging browser caching and a CDN

 - Optimized image sizes throughout the site (42% reduction)

-Although we had cleared out literally thousands of pages, the existing hundred needed a lot of optimization.
+Although we had cleared out literally thousands of pages, the remaining 600 pages needed a lot of optimization.

-The same issue was consistent across more important pages, including the main services and the homepage.
+The same super thin content issue was consistent across more important pages, including the main services page and the homepage.

 One of the best ways to rank better on Google is look at the top 10 results for the desired keywords and reverse engineer what they already like to see.